-The Swiss aerospace industry is comprised of more than 500 companies that provide approximately 160,000 jobs for specialists and workers activating in this field and it contributes with roughly 6% to the national GDP.
-These numbers are quite astonishing considering the size of the country; yet again aerospace industries had a good development over time.
+The Swiss aerospace industry comprises of more than 500 companies that provide approximately 160,000 jobs for specialists and workers in this field and it contributes roughly 6% to the national GDP.
+These numbers are quite astonishing considering the size of the country; yet again the aerospace industry has been developing over the years.

 The most important players in this industry are companies involved in the aircraft manufacturing business, namely Pilatus and RUAG, both companies having strong ties with suppliers from the United Kingdom.
 Pilatus also supplied the UAE Air Force and Air Defense with aircrafts worth over 500 million dollars, thus significantly contributing to the growth of the Switzerland aerospace industry.

 Moreover, Switzerland is also a preferred location for MROs (Maintenance, Repair and Overhaul Organizations) for companies activating in the aviation business.